 Why should I book with Alaturka Yachting?

-If you book a trip with Alaturka Yachting, then you can be safe in the knowledge that you've chosen to travel with an industry-leading yachting company with a proven track record of delivering memorable holidays at sea.
+If you book a trip with Alaturka Yachting, then you can be safe in the knowledge that you've chosen to travel on an industry-leading yachting company with a proven track record of delivering memorable holidays at sea.
 Over the past 10 years, we've given many satisfied clients trips that they'll never forget with many returning year on year.

-The multi-cultural team at Alaturka Yachting have grown up, lived and travelled the Mediterranean and Aegean extensively providing you an insider knowledge of the places and destinations you want to visit.
+The multi-cultural team at Alaturka Yachting have grown up, lived and travelled the Mediterranean and Aegean extensively providing you with an inside knowledge of the places and destinations you want to visit.
 There is nothing more we love to do than provide a quality, value for money, and unique travel experience in the country we all call home.